William Shakespeare Biography

 William Shakespeare was born on April 23, 1564, the son of John Shakespeare and Mary Arden, in Stratford-upon-Avon, in a family that by today’s standards would be considered middle class.
 John Shakespeare was an alderman and was later elected mayor of Stratford, who was the highest rank a civilian could attain in politics.

 William Shakespeare was the third of eight children of the Shakespeares.
 Little is known about the childhood of Shakespeare’s other brothers.
-About William, it is known that he went to Stratford Grammar School and never studied at Oxford or Cambridge.
+About William, it is known that he went to Stratford Grammar School and never studied at Oxford

 In 1582, at age 18, William Shakespeare married Anne Hathaway, who was 26 years old.
 The following year, Susanna Shakespeare was born and two years later the twins Judith and Hamnet were born.